 STUDENT SUCCESS

 University 101 is designed to assist first-year students in making a positive adjustment to University life.
-Students will discuss topics that have an impact on their college experience, and they will learn about important resources and support services available at the University.
-Through discussions, readings, and assignments, students will develop the skills and awareness that will support their academic success and engagement with the Hofstra community.
+Students discuss topics that have an impact on a college experience, and they learn about important resources and support services available at the University.
+Through discussions, readings, and assignments, students develop the skills and awareness that will serve them throughout their years at Hofstra and in the future.

-Please note: This course is an elective.
-The semester hour counts toward graduation.
+Please note: This course satisfies a University graduation requirement in the electives category.
 Three sections are being offered.
 One is geared toward students interested in pre-health disciplines, and meets for one hour each week throughout the Fall semester.
 The other two sections are appropriate for students interested in any discipline for a major, and for students who are undecided.
 These latter two sections meet only during the first half of the Fall semester, for two hours each week.

 TH, 9:55-11:05 a.m., Ellen Miller and Monica Schauss